-Work parties will be on Thursday mornings and two Saturdays in September and October.
+Work parties will be on Thursday mornings in November and December.
 Tasks will vary seasonally but often include removing invasive plants like blackberries and English ivy.
 Contact Jody Pritchard or Jim Evans if you’d like to participate.

 Meet at the Judd Creek Loop Trail trailhead on the east side of 111th Ave.
 SW in Paradise Valley.
 (Note that this is NOT the parking lot off 111th that is close to 204th SW.)
 We recommended that you wear sturdy shoes and work gloves and dress for the weather and encounters with blackberries and nettles.
 Bring water and snacks, and senses of humor and purpose!